jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step3.md

 Wait for a bit until the "kube-monkey" pod has status `RUNNING`.
 This may take a while as the image is downloaded. (you can see pod statuses with `kubectl get pods`{{execute}}).

 At this point nothing should happen.
 If you check the logs for the "kube-monkey" pod, under "***Today's Schedule***", you will see that no terminations were scheduled.
 This is what we'll solve in the next step.
-(To see the kube-monkey logs you can run this command):
+(To see the kube-monkey logs you can run this command, note that you might have to wait a few minutes to see the message):

 ```
 kubectl logs -f $(kubectl get pods | tr ' ' '\n' | grep kube-monkey)